Get a quote

 In May, a volcano in Hawaii erupted, wiping out roads and entire communities in its wake.
 But the residents affected by the spewing lava are still living with the consequences.
 Here’s what their home insurance likely did and did not cover:

 • Fires and ash-related damage may be covered.
 Again, fires are a covered peril in most policies, even if they’re started by a volcano.
 So a typical policy may pay for damage related to a volcano-ignited fire.
-It may also pay for removal of ash, which can gather in homes near an eruption.
+It may also pay for the removal of ash, which can gather in homes near an eruption.

 • Lava flow and other “earth movements” are not covered.
 Typical homeowners policies exclude “earth movement,” which is often interpreted as earthquakes, but also includes mudflow and lava flow.